ingowald/optix7course/README.md

 # Siggraph 2019 OptiX 7 Course Tutorial Code

+## Latest Updates:

+* 1/1/2020: Changed all examples to enable full optimization level and most appropriate pipeline config for the specific example (single GAS)

+# About this Tutorial/Repository

 This tutorial was created to accompany the 2019 Siggraph course on "RTX Accelerated Ray Tracing with OptiX"
 (slides available on